 Emma Tennant’s botanical watercolours will be shown in a selling exhibition at the Garden Museum from 6 March – 28 April 2019.

 Tennant says, “I cannot remember a time when I was not interested in both gardening and painting.
-I must have been born with a trowel in one hand and a paintbrush in the other.”
+I must have been born with a trowel in one hand and a paintbrush in the other”.

+The artist John Nash said that he travelled furthest when he stayed at home.
+This collection shows that it is possible to grown plants from many parts of the world in our benign climate.
 All works are watercolour and ink on either an off-white Nepalese paper, or a Japanese kind made from the bark of a tree called Broussonetia papyrifera.
 Both absorb pigment, which makes it possible to achieve great depth of colour.

 All pictures are for sale, framed either in antique frames or frames gilded by Isabel Tennant, Emma’s daughter.

 Tues 12 March 2019, 7pm